-- 1. identify and assign a Job Seeker ID to the Place - 2. commence the Participant in that Place within 10 Business Days of claiming the Place.
+- 1. identify and assign a Job Seeker ID to the Place - commence the job seeker in that Place within 10 Business Days of claiming the Place.
 If this does not occur, the Work for the Dole Place will automatically be readvertised to those Providers to which the Activity was first advertised.

 To ensure the Host Organisation's needs are met, where a Provider claims a Work for the Dole Place they must utilise as much of the Work for the Dole Place as possible.
 This will be monitored by the Department.
-A sequence of Participants may undertake the Place if the original Participant leaves.
-Providers should refer new Participants to incomplete Work for the Dole Places before new Work for the Dole Places.
+A sequence of job seekers may undertake the Place if the original job seeker leaves.
+Providers should refer new job seekers to incomplete Work for the Dole Places before new Work for the Dole Places.